Ukraine: Russian attacks kill 10; US condemns deportations

 In other developments:

 — The leader of a Moscow-backed separatist government in eastern Ukraine’s Donetsk province said foreign fighters convicted of terrorism and trying to overturn constitutional order for helping Ukrainian troops have appealed their death sentences.
-If the appellate court in the separatists’ self-proclaimed Donetsk People’s Republic rejects the appeals, two British men and a Moroccan could face a firing squad.
-Rebel leader Denis Pushilin said about 100 members of Ukrainian National Guard battalion captured after the fall of Mariupol were scheduled to appear before a court soon.
+If the court rejects the appeals, two British men and a Moroccan could face a firing squad.
+Donetsk separatist leader Denis Pushilin said about 100 members of a Ukrainian National Guard battalion captured after the fall of Mariupol were scheduled to appear before a court soon.

+— Pushilin also announced that North Korea has joined Syria in recognizing the independence of his “people’s republic.”
+Separatists have controlled parts of both the Donetsk and Luhansk provinces since 2014, but Putin recognized their independence only shortly before the invasion began in February.

 — The United Nations refugee agency reported that most Ukrainian refugees want to return home but plan to wait until the war subsides.
 Nearly two-thirds plan to stay put in their host countries for now.
 The vast majority of refugees from Ukraine are women and children.
 The U.N. agency’s findings came in a survey based on 4,900 interviews with refugees in the Czech Republic, Hungary, Moldova, Poland, Romania and Slovakia.

-— Ukraine’s emergency services agency says the death toll from a weekend Russian airstrike in the Donestsk town of Chasiv Yar rose to 47.
+— Ukraine’s emergency services agency said the death toll from a weekend Russian airstrike in the Donetsk town of Chasiv Yar rose to 47.
 Rescue crews continued searching for survivors Wednesday in the rubble of three apartment buildings hit by Russian missiles on Saturday.

 Jamey Keaten in Geneva contributed.